kevinolega/callcentertrainingtips/_posts/2017-10-10-smart-notebook.md

 Do something smart and just apply this.

-Remember that success is the result of what you do consistently and not what you do occassionally.
+Remember that success is the result of what you do consistently and not what you do occasionally.